 In recent years, Eastern Europe has rapidly risen to the fore among European birders, and Belarus has recently entered into mainstream European birding circles.
 However, it remains relatively unknown among American birders looking for their next destination in the region.
 While many Western European countries have undergone significant change brought on by widespread development, many countries to the east are relatively underdeveloped, and still have large areas of natural habitat and dense populations of birds and other animals.
 Belarus is a prime example of this.
 Sitting east of Poland and south of Lithuania, this often overlooked country boasts extensive, bird-rich marshes, substantial tracts of ancient woodland, and floodplain forests.
 The tour starts out by exploring the extensive wetland areas in the southeastern part of the country, which hold breeding birds like Great Snipe (usually encountered at traditional display sites), Ruff (with males at the peak of their breeding finery), Terek Sandpiper, and Black-tailed Godwit.
 The willow-laden banks of the Pripyat River are home to one of Europe’s most wanted birds, the colorful Azure Tit, and Belarus is one of the most reliable places to find this species.
 Other major targets in the marshes include Citrine Wagtail and Corn Crake, while various ponds and lakes nearby support a host of waterfowl including the elegant Smew.
 On the fringes of the marshes and ponds lie extensive reedbeds, which offer a chance to see the elegant Bearded Reedling, a monotypic family, and we’ll also make an effort to see the threatened Aquatic Warbler; a significant portion of the population breeds in Belarus.
 At the end of the trip, we will visit extensive forest, where woodpeckers will be a major highlight.
 Among these could be Europe’s largest woodpecker species, Black, along with Middle-spotted, White-backed, Eurasian Three-toed Woodpeckers, and others.
 In some years, local rangers have one or more owls nests staked out.
 Belarus also holds significant populations of mammals too, and we also have a chance at seeing European Bison, Red Deer, and several others.

 Day 1: Arrival in Minsk.
-Flight arrive this afternoon in Minsk.
+Flights arrive this afternoon in Minsk.
 You will be transferred to an excellent hotel close to the airport, which is located in forest with good birding on the grounds.

 Day 2: Minsk to Turov.
 After breakfast, we’ll have a few hours of easy birding to get to know some of Belarus’s more common species such as Common Chaffinch, Fieldfare, European Goldfinch, European Greenfinch, Spotted Flycatcher, White Wagtail and more.
 Numerous less common species are also possible such as the kinglet-like Goldcrest, Willow Tit, and several woodpeckers ranging from the diminutive Lesser Spotted Woodpecker, the odd Eurasian Wryneck, to the impressive Black Woodpecker.
 After a quick lunch, we’ll meet up with a local guide and then drive about four hours south of the Belarusian capital.
 Four nights will be spent in the quiet, tidy village of Turov, on the banks of the Pripyat River.

 Days 3 – 5: Turov area.
 We will use Turov as our base to explore this fascinating area.
 The Pripyat river system is home to extensive marshes and a multitude of lakes, but also possesses woods too for songbirds, as well as a swathe of wetland birds that are likely to feature.
-One of our main goals here will be to visit the lek site of Great Snipe in the evening, when dozens of males come to display, which is sure to be a major tour highlight.
+One of our main goals here will be to visit the lek site of Great Snipe in the evening, where several males come to display, which is sure to be a major tour highlight.
 The other main avian attraction n this area is the Azure Tit, which occurs in willow stands along the Pripyat River.
 Belarus is a haven for woodpeckers, and this site may kickstart our list of these, with Syrian, White-backed, and Gray-headed all occurring in the area.

-The vast wetland areas are home to thousands of waterbirds, including Ruff, Common Redshank, Terek Sandpiper, White Stork, and immaculate White-winged Terns, at this time in full breeding dress.
+The wetland areas and fishponds are home to thousands of waterbirds, including Smew, Ruff, Common Redshank, Terek Sandpiper, White Stork, and immaculate White-winged Terns, at this time in full breeding dress.
 Large tracts of bird-packed marshlands inevitably attract an attendant horde of raptors too, and we’ll be on the lookout for Common and European Honey Buzzards, Northern Goshawk, and Short-toed, Lesser Spotted, Greater Spotted, and White-tailed Eagles, among others.
 The edges of the wetlands hold significant populations of songbirds including Bluethroat, Western Yellow and Citrine Wagtails, Thrush Nightingale, and Eurasian Penduline Tit.
 Wooded areas are home to Red-breasted, Collared and Pied Flycatchers, and Eurasian Golden Orioles.
 This area is also home to 51 species of mammal, a very high number for Europe, and we hope to encounter some of these, which may include European Mink, Elk, and Eurasian Beaver.

 Day 6: Turov to Byelaazyorsk.
 Our plan for this morning is somewhat flexible.
 It’s about a four-hour drive to Byelaazyorsk, where we may visit a forest reserve where rangers sometimes have owl nests staked out.
 There is no way to know in advance, but if we have news that an owl is showing well, we will definitely work a visit into the itinerary – Great Gray Owl is the most likely, but Long-eared and Boreal are also small but distinct possibilities.
 After arriving in the town of Byelaazyorsk, where we spend a single night in a good hotel, we’ll head out to the nearby Sporovo Reserve.
 This protected wetland holds one of the largest populations of Aquatic Warbler, Europe’s rarest and most threatened passerine, and we stand a good chance of finding one singing atop a bush.
 Other birds of interest here include Savi’s Warbler, Wood Lark, and Meadow Pipit.